CWWhitney/Limpopo_model/index.md

 Here we calculate the Expected Value of Perfect Information (EVPI) using the `multi_EVPI` function in the `decisionSupport` package.
-The results show that there would be little additional value int eh knowledge gained by gathering further knowledge on any ofthe variables that were included in the analysis.
+The results show that there would be little additional value in the knowledge gained by gathering further knowledge on any of the variables that were included in the analysis.

 ``` r
 # to ensure a clear process (not overwriting the original data)